WingLim/Dell-Optiplex-5070mff-Hackintosh/README.md

 - LAN & Wireless Network
 - Internal Speaker & 3.5mm HeadSet/HeadPhone & Line Out
 - Sleep

-## Not Working

-**NOTICE:** Bluetooth didn't work perfectly in Monterey

-- AirDrop and Handoff can only from iPhone/iPad to Mac, Mac to iPhone/iPad is down
-- Sidecar CAN NOT connect to iPad

 ## BIOS Settings via GRUB